Frequently Asked Questions

 Where do you work from?

-We are geographically flexible so can run at locations, across the UK and internationally, which are convenient for our clients.
-We have a network of horses and venues all of which are carefully selected to adhere to our high standards from both a client experience and horse care perspective.
+We have a network of venues whose facilities and horses we hire.
+All of which are carefully selected to adhere to our high standards from both a client experience and horse care perspective.

 What if someone has an allergy to horses?